-On average, in the public secondary schools there were 2,757 students per latrine and 26 students per latrine in private secondary schools.
-Four of the five public secondary schools have either a tap or well water source, though students reported that most taps were dysfunctional.
-The fifth school had no water at all, and students brought their own water to school or bought water from local vendors.
+On average, therefore, there were 2,757 public secondary school students per latrine and 26 private high school students per latrine.
+Four of the five public secondary schools had either taps or well water sources, though students reported that most taps were dysfunctional.
+The fifth school had no water at all; in this case, students brought their own water to school or bought water from local vendors.

-Issues relating to gender parity: Insufficient and dirty latrines in secondary school pose a challenge to girls' attendance and retention, thereby jeopardizing gender equity.
+Issues relating to gender parity: It is well documented that insufficient and dirty latrines in secondary school pose a challenge to girls' attendance and retention, thereby jeopardizing gender equity.
 Three public secondary schools had an insufficient number of functioning latrines.
 For reasons of safety and hygiene, girls need private, separate latrines.

 The number of female teachers is also a vital element for the retention of girls in school.
-Female teachers serve as role models for female and male students.
-Figure 10 illustrates the number of female and male teachers in Mekelle public secondary schools.
-From 2001-2008 female teachers constituted between 12.7 and 16.5 percent of all teachers in public secondary schools.
+Female teachers serve as role models for both female and male students.
+Yet as Figure 10 illustrates, male teachers vastly outnumber female teachers in Mekelle public secondary schools.
+From 2001-2008, female teachers constituted between 12.7 and 16.5 percent of all teachers in public secondary schools.

 Figure 10.
-Number of Teachers by Gender, Public Secondary School, Mekelle 2001-2008
+Number of Teachers by Gender, Public Secondary School, Mekelle, 2001-2008

 Quality of education is of course as important an issue in secondary school as in primary school.
-Since poor quality of education is well known as contributing to higher repetition and dropout rates, the alarmingly high rates given below are a good indication that low quality is a problem.
+Since poor quality of education is well known as contributing to higher repetition and drop-out rates, the alarmingly high rates given below are a good indication that low quality is a problem.